 There were enough of these comments to make us think twice about the formula before investing considerable $$$ into the SPF testing.

-Is zinc the only sunscreen option you would use?
+Is zinc the only sunscreen option we should use?

 ….
 Or …..

-Before you answer, there are few things to consider.
+Before we can answer this, there are few things to consider.